TirzahGrace/TCP_Online_Voting_System/README.md

 ## Note:
 - Run the server and Client in seperate Terminals.
 - Ensure that the server is running before you run the client.
+- Ensure that all the clients are closed, before Exiting from server.

 ## Author:
 - Tirzah Grace Y (21CS10071)